akashacms/akashacms-theme-bootstrap/guide/index.html.md

     ...
 ```

 This adds the AkashaCMS plugin to your configuration.
+The effects of adding this plugin are documented below.

 ```js
 config